awsdocs/amazon-cloudfront-developer-guide/doc_source/functions-event-structure.md

 The relative path of the requested object\.
 If your function modifies the `uri` value, note the following:
 + The new `uri` value must begin with a forward slash \(`/`\)\.
 + When a function changes the `uri` value, it changes the object that the viewer is requesting\.
-+ When a function changes the `uri` value, it *doesn’t* change the cache behavior for the request or the origin that an origin request is sent to\.
++ When a function changes the `uri` value, it *doesn't* change the cache behavior for the request or the origin that an origin request is sent to\.

 **`querystring`**
 An object that represents the query string in the request\.
-If the request doesn’t include a query string, the `request` object still includes an empty `querystring` object\.
+If the request doesn't include a query string, the `request` object still includes an empty `querystring` object\.
 The `querystring` object contains one field for each query string parameter in the request\.

 **`headers`**
 An object that represents the HTTP headers in the request\.
 If the request contains any `Cookie` headers, those headers are not part of the `headers` object\.
 Cookies are represented separately in the `cookies` object\.
 The `headers` object contains one field for each header in the request\.
-Header names are converted to lowercase in the event object, and header names must be lowercase when they’re added by your function code\.
+Header names are converted to lowercase in the event object, and header names must be lowercase when they're added by your function code\.
 When CloudFront Functions converts the event object back into an HTTP request, the first letter of each word in header names is capitalized\.
 Words are separated by a hyphen \(`-`\)\.
 For example, if your function code adds a header named `example-header-name`, CloudFront converts this to `Example-Header-Name` in the HTTP request\.

 **`cookies`**
 An object that represents the cookies in the request \(`Cookie` headers\)\.